OMGCorporative/OMGwiki/Template-for-posts.md

   - Introduction

   A short introduction goes here.
 The first few lines are important in getting the readers attention.
 Keep it simple and explain what the post is about.
 A single line or two should do for an introduction.
-For example, "This post is about posting your essays, tutorials and lessons on the Open Media Group Wiki.
+For example, ***"This post is about writing essays, tutorials and lessons on the Open Media Group Wiki.
 It's a guide for you to get git hooked up to your wiki branch effectively.
-Of course submitting to the wiki is easiest still on your browser."
+Of course submitting to the wiki is easiest still on your browser."***

   - Who this is meant for